data-mechanics/course-2016-fal-proj/jas91_smaf91/report.md

-# Finding optimal police patrol locations in the City of Boston
+# Finding optimal police patrol location in the City of Boston

 Stephanie Alibrandi, Javier Arguello

 ## 1. Introduction

-Summarizing this project had multiple objectives, all focused on either ranking or improve city services.
+The City of Boston has performed a significant effort on collecting data over different services and other public information.
+The diversity of these publicly available datasets, allows us to combine them in order to improve, among other things, city services.
+Particularly, in this project we are focusing on improving the city of Boston Police patrol allocation, perform a statistical analysis among the data regarding Food Establishment Inspections and finally, ranking and comparing zip codes accoding to some attributes such as: low crime rate, hospital availability among others.
+Summarizing, this project has the following objectives:

-* The main objective of this project is to find a way of optimizing the location of Boston Police Patrols across the city, and to make that implementation flexile enough so that the user can input parameters such as the maximum and minimum patrols the city can afford.
+* First, find a way of optimizing the location of Boston Police Patrols across the city, and make that implementation flexile enough so that the user can input parameters such as the maximum and minimum patrols the city can afford and filter the crimes to give a greater weight to severe crimes such as: shootings, roberries, sex offenses, etc.
-* Secondly, to find wether the Yelp user reviews are correlated with the penalty score given to the restaurant after an inspection.
+* Secondly, considering the public record of Food Establishment Inspections and the availability of user reviews from platforms such as Yelp, determine if there is a correlation between the results of such inspections and any aspect of the user reviews on social networks.
-* Finally, to rank the Boston's zip codes using a multi-objective query that takes into consideration several attributes.
+* Finally, a secondary but still interesting problem, is to rank the Boston's zip codes using a multi-objective query that takes into consideration several attributes that can be extracted from some of the previously public available datasets mentioned.

+Our results include a functional web service with an user interface to execute queries regarding possible police patrol location.
+We were able to extract 21 zip codes that represent the best among all Boston zip codes according to a multi-objective query defined in section 4.
+Finally, our statiscal study indicated that there exist a correlation between user reviews in Yelp and the results of inspections.

 The rest of this report is structured as follows: first, in section 2, the datasets used are enumerated.
 In section 3 all the preprocessing steps performed over the data are described.
 In section 4 the techniques applied in order to solve the problems enumerated above are highlighted.
 Section 6 summarizes the results obtained after applying the techniques of section 5.
 Finally in section 7 and 8 we present our conclusions and future work.